tobu61106f/tobu61106f.github.io/_pages/cv.md

 Education
 ======
-* M.S. in Electrical Engineering, University at Buffalo, 2026
+* M.S. in Electrical Engineering, University at Buffalo, 2027 (Expected)
 * B.S. in Electrical Engineering, University at Buffalo, 2025

 Research